melihsahinkesen/tourism-mailorder-generator/README.md

 # Tourism Mailorder Generator
-A PHP-based PDF mail order form generator tailored for the tourism industry.
-Allows service selection, auto-calculates pricing, and generates ready-to-send printable forms.
+This project is a PDF mail order form generator developed for the tourism industry.
+Users can create the form by selecting purchased services and manually entering agent information and price.
+Depending on the selections, a preview of the form is displayed in real time.

 ### Development Timeline
 **Design**: 2016<br/>